rwijtvliet/rabocardPdf2Csv/README.md

          |___ 2016-12.pdf (created by script, is identical to 'overzicht rabocard december 2016.pdf')
          |___ 2016-12.txt (created by script, is plain-text version of 'overzicht rabocard december 2016.pdf')
  ```

+The program `pdftotext` is needed.
+On Ubuntu, it is installed with `sudo apt install pdftotext`.